Naibaowjk/Snell-s-law/README.md

 Class: Light, Surface will have this attributes, and Math will do something to get right calculating.

-This picture will show the Algorithm of Snell's Law. the Core methond is lightrun()
+This picture will show the Algorithm of Snell's Law. the Core method is lightrun()
 ![Math Module View2](/Image/Theory2.jpg)

 as alternative, for transmisson and reflection, we have transmisson2() and reflection2(),transmisson2 works good, reflection2 maybe have bugs, not very reliable .